City of Bradford: Possible split of district

-Calls for an independent unitary area for Bingley, Ilkley, Keighley, and Shipley from Bradford City Council over lack of investment and service cuts as well as council tax hikes.
-This move for independence from the city has been criticised by Bradford City Council.
+Between 2020 and 2022 there was a campaign led by Philip Davies and Robbie Moore, the Conservative MPs for Shipley and Keighley, for their constituencies to break away from Bradford.
+They claimed the council's focus was too much on Bradford urban area, to the detriment of the smaller centres of Bingley, Ilkley, Keighley, and Shipley, which they said suffered a lack of investment and service cuts as well as council tax hikes.
+The move for independence was criticised by Bradford City Council.
+Moore promoted a private member's bill which would have allowed a referendum to be held on the matter, but it did not proceed beyond its second reading in the House of Commons in 2022.

 Coat of arms

 The coat of arms of Bradford City council is based on that of the former City and County Borough Council, with additions to indicate the merger of eleven Yorkshire councils.
 The boar's head, as in the former city council's crest, refers to the legend of the boar of Cliffe Wood.
 This was a ferocious wild boar that terrorised the populace and caused much damage to land and property; so much so that the Lord of the Manor offered a reward for anyone brave enough to slay the boar and bring its head to the Manor House.
-The mural crown is a frequent symbol of local government, but here also suggests a well head.
+The mural crown is a frequent symbol of local government, but here also suggests a wellhead.
 The stag is derived from the device of the Denholme Urban District Council and the arms of the former Borough of Keighley, but represents the District as a whole.
 The white angora goat is retained from the former arms, recalling that the wool of this animal was used in the local industries.
 The roses on the collars refer to the Yorkshire rose and the compartment resembles the area's hills and dales.

 The original Bradford Coat of Arms had the Latin words 'LABOR OMNIA VINCIT' below it, meaning Work conquers all.